 Why do I see different numbers of testers in my results?

-Rainforest tests will always use a minimum of three testers per platform to produce a result.
-In some instances, more than three testers are required to qualify a result.
+Rainforest tests will always use a minimum of two testers per platform to produce a result.
+In some instances, more than two testers are required to qualify a result.
 Some reasons for pulling in extra testers include:

 - Rainforest detects ambiguity in test results